-Piomic’s executive team and board exhibits over 100 years of combined experience in medical device research.
+Piomic’s executive team and board exhibits over 100 years of combined experience in medical device commercialization.
 Our vision is to make long lives worth living.
 We believe life should not be defined by a medical condition.
 By developing a therapy that is safe and effective we hope to set a better future for patients in need.

 Successful development and industrialization of a portable next generation product

 Achieving product certification under MDD regulation during exemption period with limited time and regulatory resources

 Minimizing time to market and achieving rapid indication validation in major chronic wound types